MooseCowBear/plttr/README.md

 2. Without slope, (re)calculations could've been limited to the row in which a change is made.
 Slope interferes with the ability to do this.
 So instead of keeping detailed and convoluted track of which cells affect which others, the whole table recalculates whenever a change is made.
 It kills my soul slightly to do this, but so would the alternative and the table will be small.

+3. Slope, or Rate of Change(x, y) is calculated as: delta x / delta y.

 ### The Fits